evanchime/me_website/TEST_DOCUMENTATION.md

 ## Overview

-This Django project now includes a comprehensive test suite covering unit tests, integration tests, security tests, and performance tests.
-The test suite ensures code quality, security, and reliability across all components of the me_website project.
+The me_website Django project includes a comprehensive test suite with 294 tests covering unit tests, integration tests, and security tests.
+The test suite ensures code quality, security, and reliability across all components of the project.

-## Test Files Created
+## Test Files Structure

 ### App-Specific Test Files